cs-ahmed/Hands-on-SHA1-Collisions-Using-sha1collider/README.md

 Pointers to the end of the file are located throughout the PDF to grab information about its contents.
 Therefore, using the same identical prefixes and collision blocks as the researchers in 2017 did, we are able to generate our own colliding PDFs, as long as our own PDFs can fit into the JPEG comment lengths they originally created.

 Obviously, this attack only works for PDFs- their headers are locked in place, so operating systems will always recognize them as PDFs.
-You might be asking, ``Why can't we just craft our own collisions?", but while it is true that SHA-1 is broken and it is possible to create our own collisions, we do not have the resources to perform the attack from scratch in a reasonable amount of time.
+You might be asking, "Why can't we just craft our own collisions?", but while it is true that SHA-1 is broken and it is possible to create our own collisions, we do not have the resources to perform the attack from scratch in a reasonable amount of time.
 Their work costed ~\$100,000 to perform, along with taking the equivalent of 100 GPU years of work-- costs that, although feasible for corporations, governments and some hacking groups, would not be feasible for university students.
 Luckily, we can leverage the work already done to create countless PDF collisions!

 ### 2. SHA-1 Collision Creation